 - 1. A circuit schematic showing both amplifier stages and any associated biasing.
 Label your circuit diagram to show all node and element names and provide a copy of the corresponding HSPICE input listing. - 2.
-Address the following issues in a brief summary (no more than two pages). - (a) Describe your choice and rationale for the second amplifier stage, including its biasing. - (b) Describe your approach to sizing of devices in the first and second stages, including which devices are intended to be matched and why.
-Specify which regime of operation the devices are biased in. - (c) Describe the operation of the self-biasing network.
-The main advantage of the network is its simplicity, but a significant disadvantage is that it is difficult to bias M5 in the saturation region (why?).
-Write an equation describing how this impacts the low frequency common-mode rejection ratio of the opamp and compare your calculated result to simulation for this circuit performance parameter. - 3.
+Address the following issues in a brief summary (no more than two pages). - (a) Describe your choice and rationale for the second amplifier stage, including its biasing. - (b) Describe your approach to sizing of devices in the first and second gain stages, including which devices are intended to be matched and why.
+Specify which regime of operation the devices are biased in. - (c) Describe the operation of the self-biasing network M8-M9 and explain your approach to sizing the devices, including which devices are intended to be matched and why.
+Specify which regime of operation the devices are biased in. - 3.
 Your project will be evaluated in part by electronically processing your final file.
 You should email your file to ramirtha@ece.ucdavis.edu and the email subject should be "210 project".
 It is your responsibility to make sure that your file is compatible with HSPICE.
 An edited version of your final file will be resimulated using HSPICE.
 Because your files will be resimulated, it is not necessary to include any HSPICE outputs in your report. - 4.
 Fill in the following tables on performance and dimensions (with the labeled units) and turn in the next page as the cover sheet for your report.
-If you modified the circuit schematic from the seven transistors, zero resistors shown in Figure 2, please leave the last table blank and create a similar table for your circuit.
+If you modified the circuit schematic from the nine transistors, zero resistors shown in Figure 2, please leave the last table blank and create a similar table for your circuit.

-EEC 210 Fall 2005 Design Project Summary
+EEC 210 Fall 2008 Design Project Summary